cgloeckner/vektor3d/README.md

 # vektor3d
-LaTeX / TikZ extension for showing 3D vectors
+LaTeX / TikZ extension for showing 3D vectors.
+Just download the `vectors.tikz` and try out the examples below.

-The commands are named in German to avoid confusion with predefined LaTeX- and TikZ-commands.
+Note, that the commands are named in German to avoid confusion with predefined LaTeX- and TikZ-commands.
+This won't change in future because I'm lazy :D

 ## Example: